powsybl/powsybl.github.io/docs/installation/java-library.md

 of the import or with the [load flow validation](../loadflow/validation.md).

 **powsybl-loadflow-validation** *(Advanced user)*
-This module provides function to check the consistency of a power flow result.
+This module provides functions to check the consistency of a power flow result.
 It can be use as a java library, but the easiest way to use it, it's through the [iTools CLI](../tools/loadflow-validation.md).

 ## Contingencies